jamulussoftware/jamulus/CONTRIBUTING.md

 - Insert a space before and after `(` and `)`.
 There should be no space between `)` and `;` or before an empty `()`.
 - Enclose all bodies of `if`, `else`, `while`, `for`, etc. in braces `{` and `}` on separate lines.
 - Do not use concatinations in strings with parameters.
 Instead use substitutions. **Do:** `QString ( tr ( "Hello, %1.
 Have a nice day!" ) ).arg( getName() )` **Don't:** `tr ( "Hello " ) + getName() + tr ( ".
 Have a nice day!" )` ...to make translation easier.

+#### Python
+Please install and use [pylint](https://pylint.org/) to scan any Python code.
+There is a configuration file that defines some overrides, and note the [Editorconfig file](.editorconfig) in the project too.

 ### Supported platforms